sam-aldis/aria2/README.md

-aria2 - The ultra fast download utility
+aria2i - The ultra fast download utility [Improved]
 =======================================

+*All credit to the developers of aria2 for doing most of the work!*

 Disclaimer
 ----------